If you want a cheap life insurance policy that still offers you great protection, here are some tips to get you started.

 Life insurance is a crucial piece of cover that is scarily overlooked by many.

-In fact, one in four homeowners with a mortgage have no life insurance at all, according to research by Tesco Bank.
+In fact, one in four homeowners with a mortgage have no life cover at all, according to research by Tesco Bank.

-Should they die, that means they would leave their loved ones to not only have to cope without them and their salary, but also pay off that mammoth mortgage debt.
+Should they die, they would leave their loved ones to not only have to cope without them and their salary, but also to pay off that mammoth mortgage debt.

 Of course, not everyone needs life insurance.
 But if someone would be left in financial difficulty if you died, such as a spouse or child, then it really is essential.

 According to figures from the Childhood Bereavement Network, around 40,000 children and young people face the death of a parent each year.

 And while there is some financial support offered in the form of the Bereavement Support Payment, it doesn't stretch very far.
 If you want to ensure that your loved ones don't suffer financially after you die, then it's time to sort out a life insurance policy.

 What type of life insurance policy do I need?